welvet/SillyTavern-MessageSummarize/README.md

 - ~~Support stepped thoughts extension~~
 - ~~Added ability to provide global macros in summarization prompt~~
 - ~~Added the ability to choose whether to nest the messages in the summarization prompt or not~~
+- ~~Added the ability to toggle automatic summarization on message edit and swipe/regenerate~~
 - Fix issue that is sometimes inadvertently changing the completion config max tokens for some reason.
-- Fix issue causing the popout to be destroyed when pressing escape.
+- Fix issue causing the popout to bug out when pressing escape.
 - ~~Ability to edit summaries.~~
 - Figure out how to limit the number of regular chat messages injected into the prompt so they can be replaced by the summaries.
 - support group chats